skellis46/slipbox/improvisation and the threshold of the self.md

 Where was I before the alarm sounded?
 Who was I before the alarm sounded?
 Was  _I_ before the alarm sounded?

 This writing is a description and an analysis of what I understand to be a vital and tangible-yet-delicate part of being in a practice that affords the shock and confusion of being _woken up_ from that same practice.
 I am writing here of the threshold between knowing _one_ is doing the thing and ceasing to be aware that there is a _one_.
 This interstice and the experience of being on the other side has many names from many traditions, and they are overlapping concepts.
 In dance improvisation it is described as the difference between "moving and being moved" [@adler-2002-offering p.30] while in cognitive science it is called transient hypofrontality [@dietrich-2003-functional].
 In Taoism _wúwéi_ [@slingerland-2003-effortless] or _action without actor_, in Zen _mushin_ [@soho-2012-unfettered] or _no-mind_, and in sport it bears similarities to [[flow]] [@csikszentmihalyi-2009-flow] or being in -- or going through -- _the zone_ [@ashe-1975-arthur].[^zone] There is trance, shamanism and ecstasis [@eliade-2004-shamanism; @lewis-2002-ecstatic], the Sufi wajd [@schimmel-1981-mystical], speaking in tongues (glossolalia) [@samarin-1972-tongues], furor poeticus (poetic frenzy) [@dodds-2020-greeks], the Flamenco concept of duende [@garcialorca-2023-finding], and Vodou possession or _being ridden_ [@metraux-1972-voodoo].
 In Russian, the word is simply _perezhivanie_, which means experiencing.
-In the [Dzogchen](https://en.wikipedia.org/wiki/Dzogchen) Tibetan Buddhist tradition it is _rigpa_ or pristine awareness -- where awareness recognises itself without interference (Wangyal Rinpoche, T. (2006). _The Tibetan Yogas of Dream and Sleep._ ).
-In Buddhism it is _śūnyatā_ or emptiness -- the open, non-conceptual field of awareness itself.
-It is self-luminous and nondual.
+In the [Dzogchen](https://en.wikipedia.org/wiki/Dzogchen) Tibetan Buddhist tradition it is _rigpa_ or pristine awareness -- where awareness recognises itself without interference [@wangyalrinpoche-1998-tibetan].
+In Buddhism it is _śūnyatā_ or emptiness -- the open, non-conceptual field of awareness itself that is self-luminous and nondual.

+Sam Harris describing this 'stage' in mindfulness practice:

+> And that's the stage at which the illusion of self gets cut through with a sense that there's a subject at the centre of consciousness falls away.
+And that experience of openness and centrelessness at that point becomes synonymous with mindfulness.
+Which is to say that when you're truly paying attention to anything what is clear in those moments is that there's no one doing it.
+Everything is simply happening.
+Everything is arising on its own thoughts, intentions, emotions and ... vanishing.
+And this prior condition of consciousness in which all of that's happening doesn't itself feel like I. It doesn't feel like a self.
+And so in that context one speaks and thinks less about mindfulness as a kind of behavior or practice or even state of mind and one tends to speak more about the nature of consciousness itself. [@harris-nodate-what]

 - [[consciousness-as-such]]